booleanapp/docs/pages/apiv1/v1_properties.md

 ## GET /properties

-Used to list properties set for a project
+Used to list properties set for a survey.

 ### URL parameters